alasca-association/tarook/docs/src/operation/vault.md

     These files must contain two certificates:
     the signed intermediate certificate and, following that, the complete chain of trust up to the root CA, in this order.

+- `tools/vault/dev-mkorchestrator.sh`:
+    Creates an approle with the orchestrator policy.
+    As this abuses the nodes approle auth plugin, this should not be used on productive clusters.
+    In addition, every time this script is invoked, a new secret ID is generated
+    without cleaning up the old one.
+    This is generally fine for dev setups, but it's another reason not to run this against productive clusters.

 - `tools/vault/rmcluster.sh CLUSTERNAME`:
     Deletes all data associated with the cluster from Vault.